 Energetic and soulful blues with regular features on bands and musicians playing in and around the Lehigh Valley.

-Travel back in time to hear the sound of the "golden oldies" featuring pop groups and early rock & roll artists of the 1950's and 60's like The Platters, The Box Cutters, Little Richard, Chubby Checker, and more.
+Travel back in time to hear the sound of the "golden oldies" featuring pop groups and rock & roll artists from the 1950s and 60s like The Platters, The Box Cutters, Little Richard, Chubby Checker, and more.

-Longtime WDIY programmer and winner of the Lehigh Valley Music Awards' Veterans Award, Stewart Brodian brings you an original mix of alternative favorites every Saturday night.
-With a devotion for local talent, Stewart regularly encourages musicians to submit their material for airplay.
+Longtime WDIY programmer Stewart Brodian brings you an original mix of alternative favorites every Saturday night.
+A strong supporter of local talent, Stewart regularly encourages musicians to submit their material for irplay.

 Start your Sunday morning off with a wide range of classical music.